430058Mauger1/Unit-15-Assignment-2/docs/README.md

 ### Development

-Throughout the development process I prioritised code clarity and comprehensibility, so I made sure my code was well documented by using comments that described its purpose, This approach not only aids in understanding during the development phase but also lays a strong foundation for future modifications, ensuring the website remains adaptable and easily maintainable.
+Throughout the development process, I prioritised code clarity and comprehensibility, so I made sure my code was well documented by using comments that described its purpose, This approach not only aids in understanding during the development phase but also lays a strong foundation for future modifications, ensuring the website remains adaptable and easily maintainable.

 ![alt text](../assets/img/comev.png)